Ultrasonic Humidifiers: Pros & Cons for Your Home

 Q5: Can an ultrasonic humidifier make me sick?

 A: Yes, if it is not cleaned properly.
-A dirty humidifier can disperse bacteria and mold spores into the air, which can cause respiratory issues or flu-like symptoms, a condition sometimes called “humidifier fever.”
-Regular cleaning eliminates this risk.
+A dirty humidifier can disperse bacteria and mold spores into the air, which can cause respiratory issues or flu-like symptoms, sometimes called “humidifier fever.”
+Regular cleaning eliminates this risk, as advised by the EPA.

 The Final Mist